Brain health and pollution: Heavy metals

-Dioxin poisoning
+Dioxins

 Organohalogen compounds, such as dioxins, are commonly found in pesticides or created as by-products of pesticide manufacture or degradation.
 These compounds can have a significant impact on the neurobiology of exposed organisms.
 Some observed effects of exposure to dioxins are altered astroglial intracellular calcium ion (Ca^{2+}), decreased glutathione levels, modified neurotransmitter function in the CNS, and loss of pH maintenance.
 A study of 350 chemical plant employees exposed to a dioxin precursor for herbicide synthesis between 1965 and 1968 showed that 80 of the employees displayed signs of dioxin poisoning.
 The study suggested that the effects of dioxins were not limited to initial toxicity.
 Dioxins, through neuroplastic effects, may cause long-term damage that may not manifest itself for years or even decades.

-Metal exposure

-Heavy metal exposure can result in an increased risk of various neurological diseases.
-The two most neurotoxic heavy metals are mercury and lead.
-The impact of the two heavy metals is highly dependent upon the individual due to genetic variations.
-Mercury and lead are particularly neurotoxic for many reasons: they easily cross cell membranes, have oxidative effects on cells, react with sulfur in the body (leading to disturbances in the many functions that rely upon sulfhydryl groups), and reduce glutathione levels inside cells.
-Methylmercury, in particular, has an extremely high affinity for sulfhydryl groups.
-Organomercury is a particularly damaging form of mercury because of its high absorbability Lead also mimics calcium, a very important mineral in the CNS, and this mimicry leads to many adverse effects.
-Mercury's neuroplastic mechanisms work by affecting protein production.
-Elevated mercury levels increase glutathione levels by affecting gene expression, and this in turn affects two proteins (MT1 and MT2) that are contained in astrocytes and neurons.
+Endocrine-disrupting chemicals